-Table 9 shows the factory default Boot Vector settings for these devices.
-Note: These settings are different than the original P89LPC932.
-Tools designed to support the P89LPC9401 should be used to program this device, such as Flash Magic version 1.98, or later.
-A factory-provided boot loader is preprogrammed into the address space indicated and uses the indicated boot loader entry point to perform ISP functions.
+Table 10 shows the factory default Boot Vector setting for these devices.
+A factory-provided bootloader is pre-programmed into the address space indicated and uses the indicated bootloader entry point to perform ISP functions.
 This code can be erased by the user.

-Users who wish to use this loader should take precautions to avoid erasing the 1 kB sector that contains this boot loader.
+Remark: Users who wish to use this loader should take precautions to avoid erasing the 1 kB sector that contains this bootloader.
 Instead, the page erase function can be used to erase the first eight 64-byte pages located in this sector.

-A custom boot loader can be written with the Boot Vector set to the custom boot loader, if desired.
+A custom bootloader can be written with the Boot Vector set to the custom bootloader, if desired.

-Table 9: Default Boot Vector values and ISP entry points
+Table 10.
+Default Boot Vector values and ISP entry points

-Device Default Boot Vector Default boot loader entry point Default boot loader code range 1 kB sector range P89LPC9401 1FH 1F00H 1E00H to 1FFFH 1C00H to 1FFFH
+Device Default Boot Vector Default boot loader entry point Default boot loader code range 1 kB sector range P89LPC9402 1FH 1F00H 1E00H to 1FFFH 1C00H to 1FFFH

-7.27.10 Hardware activation of the boot loader
+7.28.10 Hardware activation of the bootloader

-The boot loader can also be executed by forcing the device into ISP mode during a power-on sequence (see the P89LPC9401 User manual for specific information).
+The bootloader can also be executed by forcing the device into ISP mode during a power-on sequence (see the P89LPC9402 User manual for specific information).
 This has the same effect as having a non-zero status byte.
 This allows an application to be built that will normally execute user code but can be manually forced into ISP operation.
-If the factory default setting for the Boot Vector (1FH) is changed, it will no longer point to the factory preprogrammed ISP boot loader code.
+If the factory default setting for the Boot Vector (1FH) is changed, it will no longer point to the factory preprogrammed ISP bootloader code.
 After programming the flash, the status byte should be programmed to zero in order to allow execution of the user's application code beginning at address 0000H.

-7.28 User configuration bytes
+7.29 User configuration bytes

-Some user-configurable features of the P89LPC9401 must be defined at power-up and therefore cannot be set by the program after start of execution.
-These features are configured through the use of the flash byte UCFG1.
-Please see the P89LPC9401 User manual for additional details.
+Some user-configurable features of the P89LPC9402 must be defined at power-up and therefore cannot be set by the program after start of execution.
+These features are configured through the use of the flash byte UCFG1 and UCFG2.
+Please see the P89LPC9402 User Manual for additional details.

-7.29 User sector security bytes
+7.30 User sector security bytes

-There are eight User Sector Security Bytes on the P89LPC9401 device.
+There are eight User Sector Security Bytes on the P89LPC9402 device.
 Each byte corresponds to one sector.
-Please see the P89LPC9401 User manual for additional details.
+Please see the P89LPC9402 User manual for additional details.